Timechain-Foundation/bitcoinrsvp/README.md

 ## Running the application

-Before starting the application, you'll need to load up a config file containing values for the necessary environment variables:
+Before starting the application, you'll need to load up a config file containing values for the necessary environment variables (see `example.env` for reference):

 `source .env`